Writing Accomplishments that pass the CFO Test

 Don’t say you were the member of a team (it is implied)

-Worked on the self-serve billing project launch.
+Built authentication page for the self-serve billing project launch.

 Launched the self-serve billing project.